 In December 2016, President Obama took steps to correct this situation.
-He commuted the sentences of eight men and woman who had served more than 15 years in prison for crack cocaine offenses.
+He commuted the sentences of eight men and women who had served more than 15 years in prison for crack cocaine offenses.
 The offense was the first offense for two of these people – but because the sentence was mandatory the court had no discretion.

 President Obama has directed that he will consider additional applications for commutation of sentence to restore fairness and proportionality to people that deserve that consideration.
 The United States Department of Justice is committed to finding additional people who might qualify for clemency.

 To qualify for potential clemency, a candidate must have a clean prison record, do not present a threat to public safety, and were sentenced under out of date laws that have since been modified because the laws were no longer considered appropriate.
 Clemency is not being limited to just crack offenders, although they are the most obvious candidates.
 People incarcerated for other offenses may be entitled to a commuted sentence if they meet the following six criteria: they must be (1) inmates who are currently serving a federal sentence in prison and, by operation of law, likely would have received a substantially lower sentence if convicted of the same offense today; (2) are non-violent, low-level offenders without significant ties to large scale criminal organizations, gangs or cartels; (3) have served at least 10 years of their sentence; (4) do not have a significant criminal history; (5) have demonstrated good conduct in prison; and (6) have no history of violence prior to or during their current term of imprisonment.

 It is important that the federal government is taking appropriate steps to correct the mistakes of the prior law.
 If your rights have been violated or there is another reason for you to seek commutation of a federal sentence, it would be best if you sought the assistance of a qualified, experienced criminal defense lawyer.